lcdb/lcdb-wf/docs/faqs.rst

     A partial exception to this is that the peak-calling for ChIP-seq supports specifying custom parameters for each peak-calling run.
-For example, when running macs2 you can specify "--nomodel" for a single peak-calling run, or any other parameter supported by the peak-caller.
+For example, when running macs you can specify "--nomodel" for a single peak-calling run, or any other parameter supported by the peak-caller.

     However, the BAM files used in peak-calling still need to have used uniform